How to clean paint brushes – keep your tools pristine with our step-by-step guide

 (Image credit: Getty Images)

-Now you've wiped off as much of the paint as possible off of your paint brushes and rollers, rinse them in a bucket of warm soapy water.
+Now you've wiped off as much of the paint as possible off of your paint brushes, rinse them in a bucket of warm soapy water.

 'When washing brushes, always point the brush downwards and never fill the head with water,' explains Joel at Lick.
 'Just massage the paint down the bristles holding the handle and pointing down.
 This is for two reasons.